kakokat/BentoML/docs/source/guides/building_bentos.rst

 If the include field is not specified, BentoML, by default, will include every file in the working directory.
 Try to limit the amount of files that are included in your bento.
-For example, if unspecified, or if * is specified, all git versioning in the directory could be included in the bento by accident.
+For example, if unspecified, or if * is specified, all Git versioning in the directory could be included in the Bento by accident.

 Configuring files to exclude
 ----------------------------

-If the user needs to include a lot of files, another approach is to only specify which files to be ignored.
+If the user needs to include a lot of files, another approach is to only specify which files should be ignored.

 The `exclude` keyword argument specifies the pathspecs (similar to the .gitignore files) of the Python modules or data files to be excluded in the